MicrosoftEdge/css-usage/readme.md

 #### Why did you make this?

 In order to help in planning decisions, it can be useful to know which feature or bug fix will make the biggest impact.
-We, up until this point, we able to know via a variety of different sources, what CSS was declared but not necessarily what was actually used by the browser.
+Up until this point we knew what CSS was declared but not necessarily what was actually used by the browser.

 What it does and doesn't do
 ---------------------------

 There are pros and cons to any approach you take to gather telemetry.
-This is not the only approach we will take but thought this is a good starting point to providing our telemetry externally for partners, other UAs, standards bodies, and web developers.
+This is not the only approach we will take and think it is a good starting point to providing our telemetry externally for partners, other UAs, standards bodies, and web developers.

 Contributing